wimthomzik/lexer/README.md

 ## Roadmap

- (1) basic c++ program that reads through a input.
+1. Basic c++ program that reads through a input.
- (2) in addition this program should identify specific words.
+2. In addition this program should identify specific words.
- (3) finally the programm is identifiying all kinds of tokens and counts them.
+3. Finally the programm is identifiying all kinds of tokens and counts them.

 ## Contributing